Peggy Flanagan

-Flanagan grew up in Saint Louis Park, Minnesota, an inner-ring suburb of Minneapolis.
-She attended the University of Minnesota.
-Flanagan was previously involved in organizing the urban indigenous community, including for U.S. Senator Paul Wellstone’s 2002 reelection campaign.
-After serving one term on the Minneapolis Public Schools Board, she was a member of Wellstone Action, a training organization for progressive candidates.
-In 2015, Flanagan was elected to the state house to fill a vacancy and represented a section of Minneapolis's western, inner-ring suburbs.
-At the 2016 Democratic National Convention, she spoke on Native American representation in politics.
+Flanagan grew up in St. Louis Park, Minnesota, an inner-ring suburb of Minneapolis.
+She is a citizen of the White Earth Nation.
+She got her start as a community organizer organizing the urban indigenous community, including for U.S. Senator Paul Wellstone's 2002 reelection campaign.
+Flanagan was elected to and served on the Minneapolis Public Schools Board from 2005 to 2009.
+In 2015, she was elected to the Minnesota House, representing a section of Minneapolis's western inner-ring suburbs.

-Flanagan was elected lieutenant governor in 2018 and reelected in 2022, both times as Tim Walz's running mate.
-She has advocated for working-class families in addition to indigenous communities.
+Flanagan was elected lieutenant governor in 2018 and reelected in 2022, both times as Tim Walz's running mate, becoming the first woman of color elected to statewide office in Minnesota, and at the time of her election, the highest-ranking Native American woman to hold elected office in the country.
+On February 13, 2025, Flanagan announced her candidacy for the U.S. Senate seat to which Tina Smith has declined to run for reelection in 2026.

 Early life and education

-The daughter of American Indian land rights and sovereignty activist Marvin Manypenny, Flanagan was raised by a single mother, a phlebotomist, in St. Louis Park, Minnesota.
-She is a citizen of the White Earth Nation.
-Flanagan received a bachelor's degree in child psychology and American Indian Studies from the University of Minnesota in 2002.
+Flanagan was born on September 22, 1979, in St. Louis Park, Minnesota, where she was raised by her mother, Patricia Elizabeth Flanagan, a lifelong DFL activist who worked for Hubert Humphrey.
+Her father was Marvin Manypenny, an American Indian land rights and sovereignty activist.
+She is of Irish and Ojibwe descent and is a citizen of the White Earth Nation.
+Flanagan is a graduate of St. Louis Park High School and received a bachelor's degree in child psychology and American Indian studies from the University of Minnesota in 2002.

-Career

-Early career
+Early political career

 While in college, Flanagan worked on U.S. Senator Paul Wellstone's campaign, eventually becoming an organizer for the urban Native American community.
 After college, she worked for the Minnesota Council of Churches, performing outreach work between Native American families and the Minneapolis public school system.

 In her first run for elective office, Flanagan won a seat on the board of Minneapolis Public Schools in 2004.
 In a six-candidate field that featured two incumbents, the political newcomer Flanagan garnered the most votes.
 She was elected along with Lydia Lee and incumbent Sharon Henry-Blythe and served one term on the board, from 2005 to 2009.
 In 2008, she challenged incumbent Minnesota Representative Joe Mullery in the Democratic primary, but dropped out of the race due to her mother's health problems.
 After working a handful of other jobs, Flanagan joined Wellstone Action as a trainer of activists, organizers, and candidates.
 She was then appointed to briefly serve on the school board again from 2010 until 2011.
 As executive director of Children's Defense Fund-Minnesota, she also advocated for the successful 2014 effort to raise Minnesota's minimum wage.
-In 2016, she began training for The Management Center, helping social justice leaders build and run effective, equitable, and sustainable organizations.